Board returns local control to Little Rock School District - News Break

 Board returns local control to Little Rock School District

 LITTLE ROCK, Ark.
-(AP) — The Arkansas Board of Education on Thursday lifted the last remaining restrictions on the Little Rock School District, returning it fully to local control nearly six and a half years after a state takeover.

-Arkansas took over the 21,000-student district in 2015 over lagging test scores at several schools, dissolving the local school board.
-The state in 2019 returned control to a new board that was elected in November, but kept some limits on its authority.
+(AP) — The Arkansas Board of Education has lifted the last remaining restrictions on the Little Rock School District, returning it fully to local control nearly six and a half years after a state takeover.
+The state board on Thursday lifted the remaining restrictions, which included a prohibition on the local school board hiring or firing its superintendent without state approval.
+Arkansas took over the district in 2015 over lagging test scores at several schools.
+The state in 2019 returned control to a new board that was elected in November, but kept the limits on the board's authority.www.wcn247.com

-The restrictions lifted include a requirement that the Little Rock School Board not hire or fire superintendents without the state’s approval, and a prohibition on recognizing any bargaining agent for teachers without state approval.
-The now-lifted restrictions had also prohibited the district from suing the state.

 Comments / 0